idealparable/BibleQ/HowToRead.md

 ##### 1(Genesis).3:1-4 Interpreting God's Command

-[/1 Now the serpent was more subtle than any animal of the field which Yahweh God had made.
+<blockquote><span class="bbq">/1 Now the serpent was more subtle than any animal of the field which Yahweh God had made.
 He said to the woman, “Has God really said, ‘You shall not eat of any tree of the garden’?”
 2 The woman said to the serpent, “We may eat fruit from the trees of the garden, 3 but not the fruit of the tree which is in the middle of the garden.
 God has said, ‘You shall not eat of it.
 You shall not touch it, lest you die.’ ”
-4 The serpent said to the woman, “You won’t really die, 5 for God knows that in the day you eat it, your eyes will be opened, and you will be like God, knowing good and evil.”/]
+4 The serpent said to the woman, “You won’t really die, 5 for God knows that in the day you eat it, your eyes will be opened, and you will be like God, knowing good and evil.”/</span></blockquote>

 Many people focus here on whether Eve made something up.
 We don't know that; God may have said more than was recorded.
 Keep in mind the norm in ancient times was selection from what was said (and paraphrase).